Dan J. Harkey

 • SB 1123 allows the same streamlined approval process for vacant lots in single-family zones, provided:

-• The lot is no larger than 1.5 acres.
+• The lot is no larger than 1.5 acres in size.

 • Qualified urban uses substantially surround it.